JnnyRdng/dl-portfolio/src/content/work/trustify-smail.md

 :::vimeo{videoid=378506402 h=e503d2f1bd}
 :::

 This fun animation was created to promote Trustify’s SMAIL product, which provides secure email encryption.
-The animation describes how email is one of the biggest entry points for cyber criminals - represented in a fun, accessible way with a hooded skeleton that recurs through the video.
+The animation describes how email is one of the biggest entry points for cyber criminals - represented in a fun, accessible way with a hooded skeleton that recurs throughout the video.

-The video was directed by myself and was I collaborated with a freelance animator to bring it to life.
+The video was directed and illustrated by myself, and I collaborated with a freelance animator - Gavin White - to bring it to life, with fun touches like a Mission Impossible-esque heist scene, and an email ticking time bomb.

+The still frames above show three visual directions initially offered to the client.
+The style on the left was ultimately selected and developed.

 :::imageGrid{cols=3}